 - The operation and maintenance group called CorpInfraOps or AppInfraOps has the responsibility of managing workloads in production.
 This group needs to be a subscription contributor on workloads in any production subscriptions.
-Some organizations might also evaluate if they need an additional escalation support team group with the role of subscription contributor in production and the central hub subscription.
-The additional group fixes potential configuration issues in the production environment.
+Some organizations might also evaluate if they need an escalation support team group with the role of subscription contributor in production and the central hub subscription.
+The other group fixes potential configuration issues in the production environment.

 The virtual datacenter is partitioned to securely host multiple projects across different lines of business.
 All projects require different isolated environments (dev, UAT, and production).
 Separate Azure subscriptions for each of these environments can provide natural isolation.

 Typically in IT, an environment (or tier) is a system in which multiple applications are deployed and executed.
 Large enterprises use a development environment (where changes are made and tested) and a production environment (what end-users use).
-Those environments are separated, often with several staging environments in between them to allow phased deployment (rollout), testing, and rollback if problems arise.
+Those environments are separated, often with several staging environments in between them, to allow phased deployment (rollout), testing, and rollback if problems arise.
 Deployment architectures vary significantly, but usually the basic process of starting at development (DEV) and ending at production (PROD) is still followed.

-A common architecture for these types of multitier environments consists of DevOps for development and testing, UAT for staging, and production environments.
+A common architecture for these types of multitier environments includes DevOps for development and testing, UAT for staging, and production environments.
 Organizations can use single or multiple Azure AD tenants to define access and rights to these environments.
 The previous diagram shows a case where two different Azure AD tenants are used: one for DevOps and UAT, and the other exclusively for production.

-Component type: Infrastructure
+Component type: infrastructure

 This component type is where most of the supporting infrastructure resides.
 It's also where your centralized IT, security, and compliance teams spend most of their time.